ArtlessAvian/ArtlessAvian.github.io/_notable_proj_collection/libgdx/05-pre-test-procrastination.md

 rough-end : 2016/08
 ---

+Big ideas and no plan got me nowhere.
+Also a prototype would have been good too.

 no git repo. maybe im polluting? why not.

 Lorem markdownum collo, dolore clarum figuras, mutari ore.
 Usu quatenus poenaque